 2. In a large bowl, sift together flour, baking powder, baking soda, and salt.
 Whisk in poppy seeds.

 3. In a separate bowl, cream butter and sugar with a mixer.
 Add egg yolks, beating after each addition.
-Add the sour cream and mix to combine.
+Beat in egg whites and vanilla.
+Alternate buttermilk and dry ingredients, beating after each addition.
+Finally, add the sour cream and mix to combine.

 4. Using a tablespoon or a pastry bag (I always use a disposable pastry bag), drop 1 1/2-inch rounds of bater onto the prepared cookie sheets, leaving 1 inch between each.
 Bake for 8 minutes, or until gob domes have risen slightly (these rose more out than up!).
 Remove the gobs to cool on a wire rack.

 5. To make the filling, you must first make the blueberry syrup.
 Combine the blueberries, sugar, water, and lemon juice in a saucepan.
 Bring the mixture to a near boil, then reduce heat to low and simmer, stirring occasionally, until mixture has thickened and reduced.
 Allow the mixture to cool (can be done ahead of time).

 6. To continue making the filling, cream the butter and cream cheese in a mixing bowl.
 Add the vanilla, lemon juice, blueberry mixture, and confectioners' sugar, mixing on medium.
 Beat until well-combined.
 Add an additional tbsp of lemon juice if needed.

 7. To frost the gobs, flip the baked gob domes over and add a tbsp of filling to the flat side.
 Top with a second gob, sandwich-style, and place them on a baking sheet.
 Refrigerate for 30 minutes, until set, before wrapping each individually in plastic wrap and storing in an airtight container.